xeraa/php-logging/readme.md

 ### Structure

 1. Run the application and show the data in the *structure* index.
-1. Show the Logback configuration for JSON, since it is a little more complicated than the others.
+1. Show the PHP configuration for JSON, since it is a little more complicated than the others.

 ### Containerize